 Pupil 2: Yeah, someone who's not very healthy could just post a diet and you might be following a really unhealthy diet.
-(S2 girls, School five, 4 March 2019, FG Interview)

 The girls talked about reliability of information that an unspecialised large number of people posted online.
 On the other hand, in another girls' group from Lisa's class at School one, they discussed a risk of becoming too skinny and how social media could amplify the risk.